tpoisot/ms_proba_networks/ms/maintext.md

 ## Null-model based hypothesis testing

 In this section, we analyse 59 pollination networks from the literature using two "classical" null models of network structure, and two models with intermediate constraints.
 These data cover a wide range a situations, from small to large, and from densely to sparsely connected networks.
 They provide a good demonstration of the performance of probabilistic metrics.
+Data come from the *InteractionWeb Database*, and were queried on Nov.
+2014.

 We use the following null models.
 First (Type I, @fort06), any interaction between plant and animals happens with the fixed probability